Website visits can predict angler presence using machine learning: Introduction

-A new and innovative way to collect more data is the use of citizen-reported data from online platforms and fishing mobile applications as they provide a valuable and easily accessible source of information (\cite{venturelli2017angler, gundelund2022investigating, johnston2022comparative, gundelund2021changes}).
-These data can complement traditional data sources by providing timely, location-specific insights into angler activities, preferences, and environmental conditions (\cite{johnston2022comparative, gundelund2022investigating}).
-Moreover, machine learning (ML) methods such as random forests, gradient boosting, and neural networks can leverage these rich and diverse data sources to enhance predictions by identifying complex, non-linear relationships between environmental variables and angler behavior (\cite{breiman2001random, friedman2001greedy, goodfellow2016deep}).
+A new and innovative way to collect more timely and spatially detailed data is the use of data from online platforms and fishing mobile applications as they provide a valuable and easily accessible source of information (\cite{venturelli2017angler, gundelund2022investigating, johnston2022comparative, gundelund2021changes}).
+These data can complement conventional data sources by offering higher resolution in both time and space and have the potential to capture dynamic behavioral responses to rapidly changing environmental and social conditions (\cite{johnston2022comparative, gundelund2022investigating}).

+Specifically, such data could allow near real-time monitoring of angler effort, detect deviations from expected angler behavior patterns, and reveal short-term trends that might otherwise be missed.

+However, the high volume and heterogeneity of angler-reported data pose challenges for analysis.
+In this context, machine learning (ML) methods such as random forests, gradient boosting, and neural networks are well-suited to leverage these rich and complex datasets.
+ML models can uncover non-linear and interactive effects among variables, identify patterns that may not be captured by conventional statistical approaches, and generate timely predictions (\cite{breiman2001random, friedman2001greedy, goodfellow2016deep}).

 In this study, easily accessible, real-time environmental, socio-ecological, and weather variables, along with angler-reported data from an online fishing platform, were used to train several ML models for predicting the spatio-temporal dynamics of angler effort measured by aerial surveys in Ontario, Canada.
 Models were applied to predict angler behavior over time at lakes included in the training phase (known lakes), as well as to predict behavior at new, unobserved lakes not used during model training (unknown lakes).
 Specifically, the following research questions were addressed: